Green Curry (P-Mala’s Recipe)

 1. Prepare the ingredients for the curry paste.
 Slice the lemongrass into thin rounds, peel the skin off the garlic & shallots, slice the galangal and the magroot skin into thin slivers, and remove the stems from the chilies.

-2. In a stone mortar & pestle, start with the drier and harder ingredients first: add the galangal, magroot skin, lemongrass, peppercorns and salt.
+2. In a stone mortar and pestle, start with the drier and harder ingredients first: add the galangal, magroot skin, lemongrass, peppercorns and salt.
 Smash together until a fairly uniform paste.
 This may take a few minutes.

 3. Add the wet ingredients: the garlic, shallots and chilies.
 Do not add the shrimp paste yet.
 Smash until fairly uniform.
 This is homestyle curry, so the curry paste isn’t meant to look perfect like at the market.
 It’s ok (and even preferred) to have it a bit ‘chunky’, but it shouldn’t be not mixed.
 See picture for finished product.